-- contact the central team responsible for the specialized program to ask about your child’s eligibility (contact information is below).
+- Contact the NYC DOE central team responsible for the specialized program to ask about your child’s eligibility (contact information is below).

-If your child is eligible for a specialized program, he or she may be offered placement in a school that can provide the program as an alternative to the district school your child would otherwise attend.
+If your child is eligible, a placement may be offered in a school that can provide.

 ACES (Academics, Career, and Essential Skills) Program

 ACES programs provide students with an opportunity to learn academic, work, and independent living skills in a special class in a district 1-32 school.
 To be eligible, students must be:

 Classified with an intellectual disability (ID) or multiple disabilities (MD); and